potential-octo-parakeet/oDesk_job_feed/readme.txt

 == Frequently asked questions ==

-Where I can the installation support?
+Where I can seek a support?

-You can find the installation support at https://github.com/mvcejas/oDesk_job_feed/ or http://blog.mvcejas.com/odesk-job-feed-wordpress-plugin by leaving a comment.
+You can seek support at https://github.com/mvcejas/oDesk_job_feed/ or http://blog.mvcejas.com/odesk-job-feed-wordpress-plugin by leaving a comment.

 == Screenshots ==